Povstalec/StargateJourney/stargate-technology/stargate.md

 ### Point of Origin

-Point of Origin is a unique* symbol on each stargate that represents the location from which the stargate is dialing.
+The Point of Origin is a unique* symbol on each stargate that represents the location from which the stargate is dialing.
-*There is a limited set of point of origin symbols for each galaxy, so they are not exactly unique, but randomly chosen for each gate.
+*There is a limited amount of point of origin symbols for each galaxy, so they are not exactly unique, but randomly chosen for each gate based on the current Solar System and Galaxy.

-The point of origin can also be overridden by a [stargate variant](#stargate-variants).
+The point of origin can also be overridden by a [stargate variant](#stargate-variants), or, in case of Pegasus gate, [with a computer]({{ '/computercraft/stargate-interface/#overridePointOfOrigin' | absolute_url }}).

 The point of origin always represents the number zero.
-To confirm dialed address, the point of origin (number zero) must be encoded at the end to initialize the connection.
+To confirm dialed address, the point of origin (number zero) must be encoded at the end of every address.
-On the DHD it is automatically encoded by pressing the big button in the middle.

 ___